mstachowsky/openworm-docker/README.md

 **How do I access more data than what is already output?**

-The simulation by default outputs only a few figures and movies.
+The simulation by default outputs only a few figures and movies to your home system (that is, outside of the docker container).
 If you want to access the entire output of the simulation, you will need to copy it from the docker container.

 For example, say you want to extract the worm motion data.
 This is contained in the file `worm_motion_log.txt`, which is found in the `/home/ow/sibernetic/simulations/[SPECIFIC_TIMESTAMPED_DIRECTORY]/worm_motion_log.txt`.
 The directory `[SPECIFIC_TIMESTAMPED_DIRECTORY]` will have a name like `C2_FW_2018_02-12_18-36-32`, and its name can be found by checking the `output` directory.
 This is actually the main output directory for the simulation, and contains all output, including cell modelling and worm movement.